khazanchiaditi/project4-230fall2017/README.md

   - Sketches
   - Mockups (design and mood)
   - Coding the documentation page
-  - Written Content
+  - Written Content for the interactive website

 - **Aditi**
   - Proposal/design document
   - Writing the documentation page
-  - Coding the interactive experience
+  - Coding the interactive website

 ## List of Resources